 HCPs will need appropriate authority to administer these medicines.
-Further information can be found in GP mythbuster: 19 Patient Group Directions (PGDs)/Patient Specific Directions (PSDs).
+GP mythbuster: 19 provides more information.

-Exactly which drugs they should have access to dependent on the practice and the type of home visit being undertaken.
+The drugs they should have access to depends on the practice and the type of home visit being undertaken.
 For example, the drugs required by a remote and rural GP may be different from drugs required by an inner-city GP.

 The choice of what medicines to have access to is decided by the:

 - medical conditions they are likely to face

 - medicines they are confident in using

 - availability of a 24-hour pharmacy or in-house dispensary.

 Practices should consider where to manage a patient presenting with an emergency condition.
 They should make sure this place would be appropriate.
 Medicines in the practice to help manage medical emergencies should be stored in safe, appropriate conditions and known to staff.